NetCZ/vue-separate-files-webpack-loader/README.md

 Creates `.vue` single file components on fly, allowing you to have clean separated components files and still enjoy advantages of [vue-loader](https://github.com/vuejs/vue-loader).

-- Handles files by their names (instead loading of all files in folder) and creates `.vue` file on fly (instead creating physical one)
+- Handles files by their names (instead of loading all files in folder) and creates `.vue` file on fly (instead of creating physical one)
 - Allows to add custom attributes through `options.global`, `options[FILE_TYPE]` and `options[TAG_NAME]`
 - Allows to handle [vue custom blocks](https://vue-loader.vuejs.org/en/configurations/custom-blocks.html)
 - Allows to have `scoped` style by component
+- Allows to define support for other file extensions / types
+- Allows to define test condition for loader (eg. `.vue.`, etc.)

 > Based on these ideas [vue-builder-webpack-plugin](https://github.com/pksunkara/vue-builder-webpack-plugin) and [vue-separate-files-loader](https://github.com/iFwu/vue-separate-files-loader).